rjchow/Web3Summit-2018/PITCHME.md

 ---

 Talk about what Governance is and why it is necessary for Ethereum / Web 3
 ---
+Declare your Governance rules such that it is fair regardless of which role you play, i.e you do not know which role you will play in advance

+---

 # Solidified CTF

 http://s3.amazonaws.com/airdropchallenges/index.html